programmfabrik/fylr-install/docker/README.md

 Much of the setup is encapsulated in a docker-compose file.
 Download and use it like this:

-The following commands also assume that you are in the fylr directory. (`cd fylr`)
+The following commands also assume that you are in the fylr directory.

 ```bash
 apt-get install docker-compose